Tom-PIT/Connected.Docs/en/Logistics/Documents/Loans.md

-# Loans
+ï»¿# Loans

-A **Loan** document is used to record items that are temporarily lent out—for example, equipment lent to a customer, tools used off-site, or products provided for evaluation.
+A **Loan** document is used to record items that are temporarily lent outâ€”for example, equipment lent to a customer, tools used off-site, or products provided for evaluation.
 When items are loaned, they become **reserved** and unavailable for other operations until the loan is reversed (returned).

 > [!TIP]